PAIN MANAGEMENT

 understand YOURSELF?

 First step.
-Not so easy, but the good news, is that in the state
+Not so easy, but the good news, is that in the state of

-of deep relaxation reached though hypnosis, that judging part,
+deep relaxation reached though hypnosis, that judging part,

-controlling part, logical part, connected to the left brain, well its
+controlling part, logical part, connected to the left brain, well

-politely asked to sit at a distance and audit.
+its politely asked to sit at a distance and audit.

-So your feelings, sensations, memories, true insights can
+So your feelings, sensations, memories, true insights can come

-at (it’s strong, it can break doors like an invader, some of you
+(it’s strong, it can break doors like an invader, some of you

 sure know that who are reading this), then you can find other